Download Variable General Information

 Type B & C: The spring supports are furnished with one or two lugs welded to the top cap plates of the casing.

 Type D: The spring support permits adjustment from the top, by turning the nuts on the hanger rod against a piece of tubing.
 The tubing is securely welded to the spring cap.
-In the type D, the spring is set above the supporting steel.
+In type D, the spring is set above the supporting steel.

 Type E: The spring support permits rod adjustment from either above or below the spring.
 The type E spring is set above the supporting steel or can be welded directly to the supporting steel from below.

 Type F: The spring support is designed to support piping from below, directly from the floor or supporting steel.
-Adjustment is made by inserting a bar into holes in the load column and turning the load column as a jack screw.
+Adjustment is made by inserting a bar into holes in the load column and turning the load column as a jackscrew.
 The base plate is bolted to the case and has four holes for fastening.
 The installed height of the base (F-type) spring should be specified as follows:

 • With upward movement from cold to hot position: The installed height should be the midpoint between the minimum and maximum “X” dimension plus the thickness of the load flange.

-• With downward movement from cold to hot position: The installed height should be midpoint between the minimum “X” dimension plus the load flange thickness plus the amount of the vertical movement.
+• With downward movement from cold to hot position: The installed height should be the midpoint between the minimum “X” dimension plus the load flange thickness plus the amount of the vertical movement.

 Type G: The spring support assembly is formed by welding two standard spring assemblies to the ends of a pair of channels.
-Type G assembly can accommodate unusually heavy loads, and is especially adaptable for avoiding interference in spaces where headroom is limited.
+Type G assembly can accommodate unusually heavy loads and is especially adaptable for avoiding interference in spaces where the headroom is limited.
 The assembly can be furnished with center-to-center dimensions, as specified by the purchaser.
 When ordering Type G, divide the total pipe load in half to select the proper spring size.
 The travel range of the springs remains unchanged.

 The way a variable spring support responds to an applied load depends on the coil or coils inside the casing.
 Each coil arrangement has a spring rate expressed in units of pounds/inch (or kilograms/millimeters) of compression.
 The required coil size is determined by load while the required number of coils (length) is determined by the anticipated range of movement.
 A longer coil or coils placed in series will provide greater travel for similar loads.
 Manufacturers use their figure numbers to designate the coil arrangements which provide greater movement.
 At Piping Technology & Products, Inc., we use PTP-1, PTP-2, PTP-4, PTP-6, and PTP-8 to designate the five standard coil arrangements we employ to increase the working range of travel of variable supports.
 The Load and Travel Tables are color-coded to identify the travel and spring rates for each PTP figure number.
 These tables can be used to select the PTP figure number and size required for a particular application.